hhfff/CertificationAuthorityImplmentation/README.md

 - [python-multipart](https://pypi.org/project/python-multipart/) for certificate and CSR upload to CA server
 - [requests](https://docs.python-requests.org/en/latest/) for testing API endpoints in python code

-This demo using the docker-compose to deploy the CA hierarchy in the image.
+This project using docker-compose to deploy the CA hierarchy in the pictur above.